 Initial Thoughts on Problem Solving Activity for Adults: Use First Principles to Problem Solve the Elon Musk Way

 One of the services I used to offer is ghost blogging, so to start 2015 the right way, I decided to write a blog post about the books that influenced some of the most successful leaders.
 Elon Musk was among them.
 I had also written a post on leadership lessons from the billionaire serial entrepreneur.
-Fast forward two years to January 2017, since complex problem solving is the first of 10 key skills the World Economic Forum says you need to thrive in 2020, I decided to revisit the topic of First Principles.
-Within two years of initially learning about First Principles, my understanding has shifted from understanding less to understanding more about the problem solving method.
+Fast forward two years to February 2018, since complex problem solving is the first of 10 key skills the World Economic Forum says you need to thrive in 2020, I decided to revisit the topic of First Principles.
+Within three years of initially learning about First Principles, my understanding has shifted from understanding less to understanding more about the problem solving method.
 I consider First Principles a problem solving activity for adults.

 UPDATE: First Published January 2015

 Problem Solving Activity for Adults: What is First Principles?